 STATE OF NEW YORK

-AN ACT to amend the penal law, in relation to
+AN ACT to amend the retirement and social security law, in relation to

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
 The retirement and social security law is amended by adding

 2 a new section 605-g to read as follows:

 3 § 605-g.
 Accidental disability retirement for certain employees in

 4 Suffolk county.
 Notwithstanding any provision of this chapter or of any

 5 general, special or local law to the contrary, any member who serves in

 6 Suffolk county as a public safety dispatcher I, public safety dispatcher

 7 II, public safety dispatcher III, including Spanish speaking dispatchers